 Par 4

 A par 4 is one of the longest sets of holes on a golf course.
-Depending on the tees, the length of the par can vary from 240-490 yards for men and 200-420 yards for women.
-Most players use a driver off the tee, while some shorter par 4s or tight fairways require a 3-wood or hybrid for accuracy, the driver is the standard club to maximize distance on a par 4.
+Depending on the tees, the length can vary from 240 to 490 yards for men and 200 to 420 yards for women.
+Most players use a driver off the tee, since it’s the standard club for maximizing distance.
+Shorter par 4s or tight fairways sometimes call for a 3-wood or hybrid club instead, trading distance for accuracy.

 For instance, you might have to hit your drive over a lake to get on the green in 1.
 That’s the risk part of the hole.
 The reward is that you reach the green in one shot, giving you a chance to putt for an Eagle.